 - Don’t believe the adages about closed doors.
 There’s no one meaning to a closed door.
 It doesn’t necessarily mean that God is opening a window; it doesn’t demand that you break it down; it doesn’t always indicate that you should give up and walk away.
 There’s no perfect response to every setback, so use your head and figure it out.
 (You will achieve expert Ninja Batwoman status at this!)

-- You possess more strength, endurance and resilience than you would ever believe.
+- You will develop deep reserves of strength, endurance and resilience.
+More than you would ever believe.

 As the clock moved toward midnight, my husband called his lifelong best friend who grabbed an infant car seat, hopped into his Ford, and drove into the night to rescue us.
 We learned our first lesson that night about creatively dealing with closed doors when our knight in blue jeans, riding a red SUV saved the day and our tired butts.